swup/preload-plugin/readme.md

 - Any link element found in the DOM that matches `[data-swup-preload]` will automatically be preloaded.
 - On desktop, if moving the mouse over a link, the page the link points towards will immediately requested, speeding up perceived performance.
 - On mobile, the preload will start on `touchstart`, starting the preload ~80ms earlier than on `click`
-- If hovering/touching a link, any previous preload request will automatically be aborted before starting the new request.
-This saves resources on the server and makes sure the actual page that the user wants to visit will be preloaded.
+- If there is already a preload running, the plugin won't start another one.
+This saves resources on the server.

 ## Installation